Highlands School, Grange Park

 Highlands School is a comprehensive school in Grange Park, Enfield, London, England.
 The school opened in 2000 in new purpose-built accommodation.
 From September 2006 the school has been full with pupils from Years 7 - 13 including a large sixth form.

 Houses

 Highlands School has four houses, Willow, Beech, Oak and Rowan.
-The students wear a green uniform with a green tie with a stripe of the colour of their house on it.
-Beech is blue, Willow is green, Rowan is red and Oak is purple.
+The students wear a dark green uniform with a dark green tie that has stripes of white.

 International Baccalaureate

 It has been an International Baccalaureate World School since December 2004, and sixth form students may take the International Baccalaureate Diploma (IB) instead of A-level examinations.
 Since the sixth form opened in September 2005, the first year of IB students took their exams in 2007, and 55% failed.
 Seven students were disqualified for alleged malpractice.
 Bruce Goddard, the headteacher at the time, was quoted as saying, "In some cases we are currently lodging appeals against this."
 The school has since decided to drop the IB and switch to A-levels.